So, you want some free games like Minecraft for your Chromebook.

 Game #2: Block Craft 3D Building Game

 The first thing I noticed is that the game’s graphics are very nice.
 They’re smooth and have very colorful shading.
 The color palette is vivid and fits the game’s atmosphere very well.
 It’s pretty to look at.
+The graphics for the game are amazing and sometimes I prefer them over the actual game.
+Perhaps there’s a mod flatign around that does that for you?

 There are no mobs in this game.
 It’s fully-focused on building a village into a city, mine, or whatever you want.
 You can build pretty much any layout you want.

 You can also visit your friends’ cities as well, and they can visit yours.
 If you’ve ever played those games with housing, it’s similar to that but on a bigger scale.
 It’s like a city simulator game you find on Facebook, but you build it with blocks like Minecraft.
+Although you can do this already in Minecraft, you can’t really visit your friends that easily.
+They’d have to give you their world seed or let you connect to their world.

 This is geared towards casual gamers who want to build something awesome and show it off by having their friends visit them.
 It’s not so much about mining as it is about crafting.